browserengineering/book/book/chrome.md

             and y >= self.top and y < self.bottom
 ```

-We use this method to handle clicks inside `Chrome`:
+We use this method to handle clicks inside `Chrome`, and then use it to choose

-And then use it to choose between clicking to add a tab or select an open tab.
+between clicking to add a tab or select an open tab.

 ``` {.python}
 class Chrome: